gw769/LLM_pdf_faiss/README.md

 4.streamlit.py, front-end interface, connected with http protocol.

 ### Contribution
-Contributions are welcome!
-Feel free to submit issues and pull requests for bug fixes, improvements, or new features.
 The next version i want to add three fucntion:
 1. use the frontend to add pdf
 2. try use docker